linuxha/node-irrigation/README.md

       ],
       "steps" : [

 Note that the conditional variable has 'extCnds.' prepended to the variable.
 Also the variable is case sensitive.
+If a conditional statement exists in the program but is not defined in the extCnds.json file it will evaluate as a false and stop the irrigation program from running.

 The following conditionals are supported: